HackingFromHomeHackathon/november-2020/README.md

 ## Resources

-You may join the hackathon's Mattermosty server (TODO) for asking questions / contacting the organization.
+You may join the [hackathon's Mattermosty server](https://hackathon.cloud.mattermost.com/) for asking questions / contacting the organization.

 ### Jitsi